 Want to know how to cook the perfect prime rib?
 This herb crusted prime rib recipe is a great option for New Year’s Eve — or any special occasion.

-In my video tutorial below, I’ll show you how to make prime rib with a delicious fresh herb crust.
-You can use a variety of herbs from your garden or local supermarket, and you’ll need about a handful or 2 cups just to be safe.
+You can use a variety of herbs from your garden or local supermarket.
+You’ll need about a handful or 2 cups just to be safe.

 Serve this with my horseradish cream sauce for a delicious special occasion dinner!